Species Trees Forcing Parsimony to Fail: Generalization of results.

 Take a caterpillar tree $\Gamma$ of 5 species $a$, $b$, $c$, $d$, $e$ with $T_1$, $T_2$, $T_3$ and root $\rho$, such that parsimony fails (fig. \ref{3Dgraph_cat}).
 Take an arbitrary tree $G$, where every edge is very close to 0 ($T_i\approx 0$, \ $i>4$).
 Connect $\Gamma$ to $G$ through its root $\rho$ and the edge $\epsilon$ with the length $T_4$.
 Make $T_4$ big enough so the genes $A$, $B$, $C$, $D$, $E$ coalesce in $\epsilon$ if they didn't in $\Gamma$.
 No matter what is on the upper end of $\epsilon$, root of entire tree or inner node created by $\epsilon$ on some edge of $G$ .

 The numeration of $n$ possible gene trees we do in the following way: First 15 trees will have the same subtree $G$ and different topology or permutation of $A$, $B$, $C$, $D$, $E$.
 Other $n-16$ trees can be numerated in any order, and we set their probabilities $p_{16},..., p_{n}$ equal to zero, since $T_i$, \ $i\in \{5,..., n\}$, can be taken infinitively small.
 Therefore, the set of gene trees is numerated and the probabilities of them are presented by vector-column $p=(p_1,...,p_{15},p_{16},...,p_{n})^T$, where all the entries below 15-th equal zero and the first 15 are the same that obtained ones for 5-taxon experiment.
+The matrix $M_{n\times n}$ has dimension $n\times n$, but only submatrix $M_{n\times 15}$ does participate in calculation of expectations of gene mutations due to $p_{16},...,p_{n}=0$.